 What does a migration look like?

 Most SMEs opt for one of two approaches.
 Ditch the old multipurpose server, move data and email to the 365 Cloud and go serverless.
 Alternatively, if line-of-business applications or big data applications are prevalent, migrate some traditional services now using the lift and shift methodology, then move the reminder later when pricing and flexibility become more favourable.
 This results in what we refer to as a “Hybrid Cloud” deployment.

 So, this all sounds great… but how much does it cost?

-Traditional tin box server hardware starts at several thousands of pounds, and needs to be reaplced every 4-5 years.
+Traditional tin box server hardware starts at several thousand pounds and needs to be replaced every 4-5 years.
 On top of that, you have perpetual Windows software licensing costs, user licensing, installation and migration labour.